 This SQL code creates a new database named testdb.
-It then creates a new user in the MySQL service and grants all privileges for the new database schema (testdb.*) to that user.
+It then makes a new user in the MySQL service and grants that user all privileges for the new database schema (testdb.*).

 CREATE DATABASE testdb;

-Now that the database is created , you can create with a non-admin user with the
+Now that the database is created, you can start with a nonadmin user with the

 CREATE USER MySQL statement.

 CREATE USER 'db_user'@'%' IDENTIFIED BY 'StrongPassword!'; GRANT ALL PRIVILEGES ON testdb . * TO 'db_user'@'%'; FLUSH PRIVILEGES;